-- Under a program with the U.S. Department of Defense, Jhpiego is supporting the Ghana Armed Forces to provide quality HIV/AIDS prevention and care services to members of the Ghana military, their families, Ministry of Defense civilian employees and the surrounding civilian communities.
+- Under a program funded by the U.S. Department of Defense, Jhpiego is supporting the Ghana Armed Forces to provide high-quality HIV/AIDS prevention and care services to members of the Ghana military, their families, Ministry of Defense civilian employees and the surrounding civilian communities.

 - With funding from the Bill & Melinda Gates Foundation, Jhpiego is implementing a three-year, nationwide project to reduce newborn mortality in Ghana through low-dose, high-frequency training.

 For a complete description of Jhpiego's work in this country, click the link below.

 |Ghana Country Profile PDF||1.68 MB|